+Correct and clear.

+10/10

 Cox proportional hazards models do not compute an intercept.
 Rather, the parameters from the output are hazard ratios that represent the ratio of hazards between two groups that differ in their LDL concentration by 30 units.
 The baseline hazard pertains to the hazard experienced by a group with an LDL concentration of 0mg/dL.
 The relationship can then be described as Haz.Ratio= (baseline hazard when LDL=0)^(change in LDL level).

+Again, summary statements are not the key here.
+The figures are needed.
+It’s a repeat error so I will take less points off this time. (-2)

+3/5

 I would run a likelihood-ratio test to test the assumption that the simple proportional hazards model of LDL treated as a continuous variable is nested in the categorized LDL model.
 The results of the likelihood-ratio test (p = 0.3730) demonstrate that there is no evidence that the splines model fit the data significantly better than when LDL is kept continuous.

+This approach should work similarly to the multiple partial F test.

+5/5

 This was performed in stata.